 A lot of users find it difficult to remember a long password without resorting to using common patterns such as “1qaz2wsx3edc”, or simply swapping out letters of common words with numbers, such as “P4ssw0rd1”.
 Because of this, you might want to consider asking your employees to use a passphrase, instead.
 A passphrase is longer than a traditional password and usually contains letters, spaces, symbols and numbers, and can even contain multiple languages.
 For example, “My lieblings-language is Denglish!”

-A password management solution will automatically indicate whether a password is strong enough as the user creates it.
-This is a particularly good option for creating password to individual applications and websites.
+A password management solution or password policy enforcement tool will automatically indicate whether a password is strong enough as the user creates it.
+This is a particularly good option for creating passwords for individual applications and websites.
 You can also configure this manually, using Azure AD on Windows devices, PAM on Linux devices, or the enterprise system settings on Mac devices.

 Create A Password Deny List